deji100/alx-system_engineering-devops/0x00-shell_basics/README.md

-# Added a readme file
+# Changing file to Executable file